HScheiber/Orcinus/README.md

 8. b) If you have access to the OA through the local filesystem, then log in through the ILO system.
 Under "enclosure" find "configuration scripts" and upload your configuration file.

 9. Once the configuration is updated, the OA firmware may also need to be updated.
 Version 4.50 is used on most of our onboard administators.
-You should now have access to the OA through the ILO system, so log in.
+You should now have access to the OA through the ILO system, so login.

 10. Under "Active Onboard Administator", go to "Firmware Update".
 The firmware files are located in `/tmp/ILO` they are named `hpoa###.bin`.